DaveBackus/Data_Bootcamp_Book/graphs1.md

 We haven't found many non-technical resources we like.

 * One of the best is Matplotlib's [gallery of examples](http://matplotlib.org/gallery.html).
 It's a great starting point for learning new things.
 Find an example you like, download the code, and adapt it to your needs.
+We also like the Pandas summary of [dataframe methods](http://pandas.pydata.org/pandas-docs/stable/visualization.html).
 * [Chris Moffitt](http://pbpython.com/simple-graphing-pandas.html) does his usual nice job looking at (mostly) dataframe methods.
 He also has a [nice overview](http://pbpython.com/visualization-tools-1.html) of other Python graphics packages.

 If you find other resources you like, let us know.